 TEACHING & LEADERSHIP EXPERIENCE Eventually, teaching found me by “accident”.
 I attended my regular Ashtanga Yoga class, and there was no instructor to lead.
 With a bit of encouragement from my fellow yoga peers, I stepped in.
-Though nervous during this experience, the high I felt from sharing my practice with others was huge.
-My teaching journey continued on… I started began teaching yoga in 1999, to a small intimate group of yogis.
-In 2001, my formal training began at 8 Limbs Yoga Centers in Seattle under Anne Phyfe Palmer and Melina Meza, Baptiste Power Vinyasa Yoga, Levels 1 and 2, Bryan Kest, Off The Mat and Into The World Leadership Training, and the Global Action Summit- both under Seane Corn, Hala Khouri, and Suzanne Sterling.
-I am currently studying under Yoga Rupa (Rod Stryker) in the ParaYoga Master Teacher program.
-In addition to my yoga certifications, I have completed Landmark I, Advanced Landmark Education, Igolu Leadership training under the fabulous, Suzanne Conrad.
-I am also a certified Life Coach through the International Coaching Science Research Foundation.
+Though nervous during this experience, the charge I felt from sharing my practice with others was huge.
+My teaching journey continued on… I began teaching yoga in 1999, to a small intimate group of yogis.
+In 2001, my formal training began at 8 Limbs Yoga Centers in Seattle under Anne Phyfe Palmer and Melina Meza.
+These amazingly inspirational women were and still are individuals whom I look up to as they hold a level of integrity for themselves, the ancient teachings of yoga as well as other disciplines that inform their expertise.
+I later began to explore Baptiste Power Vinyasa Yoga and obtained my Levels 1 and 2 certifications.
+I taught and practiced this style for many years in my early 20’s and became hungry for more.
+I was seeking more than just asana, but that said, what I was doing then, was perfect for where I was at in my life.

-TEACHING PHILOSOPHY Aside from my formal yoga trainings, my most profound teacher is life itself.
-I take into consideration what and whom I’ve studied from, but march to my own beat.
-My family, experiences, opportunities, and the beautiful people in my life.

 I am naturally drawn to not following an agenda.
 I have learned that it makes no sense to assume that everyone I teach is the same.
 We’re not!
 Yoga, asana in particular to classes, is subjective.
 Assuming that one posture or breath technique works for everyone is no different than administering aspirin to everyone.
 It will make some better, some sick, and some nothing.
 As a result, I am creative and honor the individual and their needs to the best of my ability in the present moment.
 My goal is to create a space for students to explore where they are in their practice.
 In class, the foundation is laid by breath work as a metric to follow.
-We explore a fusion of modalities: dynamic sequencing, physical and energetic core work, pranayama, meditation that cultivate a deeper sense of interconnectedness.
-I encourage all to tap and trust their empowering inner wisdom and sharpen awareness on all levels in our experiences.
+We explore a fusion of modalities: dynamic sequencing, physical and energetic core work, pranayama, meditation- all which cultivate a deeper sense of interconnectedness.
+I encourage all to tap into and trust their own wisdom, sharpen our minds, and clear the lens to discover truth.
 This is yoga.
-This is the personal catalyst that inspires me to share the teachings of yoga.

 “Isabelle is a natural teacher, leader, and community builder.
 I’ve had the honor of knowing Isabelle for over a decade and can say with confidence that she is someone who walks her talk as a teacher.” ~Melina Meza, Creator of Seasonal Vinyasa Yoga Read more sweet words…